CN3ves/DataScienceNotes/pages/python.md

 ### Try-except

 The last conditional code is what's called the try and except structure.
-This is a more advanced conditional concept, usually associated with *catching errors* instead of flow control.
-However, it is in essence a speciallised if-the-else structure.
+This is a more advanced conditional concept, usually associated with *catching errors* instead of flow control.Python gives us try and except statements for dealing with conditional logic in the case of exceptions.
+These language constructs allow us to specify a block of code to be tried (the try statement).
+If that block does not succeed, the code in the except block runs.
+However, it is in essence a specialised if-the-else structure.
 Try and except structure is important to *catch* code that might fail (throw and error), setting up and alternative code to run.
 It is a structure equivalent to run this code if it does not throw an error, else run this other.
 This is fundamental to *catch* predictable tracebacks (errors), handling them and prevent Python from quitting.
+If we don't have anything here to "handle" the exception, so our program halts and prints out a stack trace (or traceback) with information about what went wrong.Using a try, except statement instead of an if statement lets us "try" executing code that might raise an exception and run code to "handle" the exception if it does occur.
+Try / except statements give the added benefit of letting your program continue to run.
+While unhandled exceptions halt your program with a traceback, handling an exception allows your program to gracefully continue along even when you raise an exception and conditionally run code when an exception does occur.
 ```
 # Try-except
 number = input('Enter a word')